Bartlebys/Bartleby/Documents/BSFS.md

 # To be defined

-- Is it necessary to support cancelable actions?
+##1.
+Is it necessary to support cancelable actions?
 If yes, How to cancel?

-- How to deal with the deletion of .bsfs/ folder?
+##2.
+How to deal with the deletion of the block folder?
+Initially the block folder was in the synchronized folder (like git) I've decided to use a dedicated folder in the app container to preserve from hazardous deletion.

 # BSFS Daemon - Currently not implemented